Saurolophus: Description

 Saurolophus is known from material including nearly complete skeletons, giving researchers a clear picture of its bony anatomy.
 S. osborni, the rarer Albertan species, was around 8.2–8.5 m long, with its skull 1.0 m long.
 It has been estimated to have weighed around 3 tonne.
 The larger Mongolian species S. angustirostris has had its size estimated from 12 m (39 ft) to 13 m long and weighed up to 11 tonne.
-The largest known skull of S.angustirostris measures 1.22 m in length.
+The largest known skull of S. angustirostris measures 1.22 m in length.
+However, S. angustirostris might have grown even bigger, as footprints attributed to it suggest sizes similar to Shantungosaurus.
 Aside from size, the two species are virtually identical, with differentiation hindered by lack of study.